These scholarships are applicable to your undergraduate studies, and are available based on your year and eligibility.

 Interest: Oceanic, environmental, biological, and atmospheric sciences

 Ernest F. Hollings Scholarships are available through the National Oceanic and Atmospheric Administration to prepare students for careers in natural resource and science agencies.
 Undergraduate students with an interest in oceanic, environmental, biological, and atmospheric sciences are encouraged to apply.
 Eligible students might also study mathematics, engineering, remote sensing technology, physical and social sciences including geography, physics, hydrology, geomatics, or teacher education.
-The NOAA awards approximately 100 Hollings Scholarships a year.
-The Hollings scholarship provides $8,000 a year for both the junior and senior years.
+The NOAA awards approximately 110-150 Hollings Scholarships a year.
+The Hollings scholarship provides $9,700 a year for both the junior and senior years. $19,000 tuition for Junior and Senior year.
 In the summer following the junior year, recipients participate in a 10-week paid internship in the NOAA.
 Students must apply for the internship separately.
 A GPA of 3.0 is the minimum requirement for application.
-Deadline: January 30, 2015
+Deadline: January

 Josephine de Karman Scholarships

 Approximately eight (8) fellowships, $22,000 for graduate students and $14,000 for undergraduate students, will be awarded for the regular academic year (fall and spring semesters or the equivalent where the quarterly system prevails), paid through the fellowship office of the university in which the recipient is enrolled for study in the United States Only candidates for the PhD who will defend their dissertation by June 2015 and undergraduates entering their senior year (will receive bachelors degree in June 2015) are eligible for consideration.
 Special consideration will be given to applicants in the Humanities.
 Deadline: January 31.